14tinchov/easy_google_token/readme.md

 Easy Google Token is a easy way to get a token with a [Service Account File](https://cloud.google.com/iam/docs/creating-managing-service-account-keys])

-_*I recommend not using it directly in the Frontend, you could use it in the Backend to get a token and use it in the Frontend or you could create a file with limited access to use it in the Frontend_
+_*You could use it in the Backend to get a token and use it in the Frontend or you could create a file with limited access to use it in the Frontend but I recommend the first option_

 ## Installing